HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking installed package size ...
 NOTE
     ```
-    Packages suggested but not available for checking:
-      'geojsonio', 'googleCloudStorageR'
+      installed size is  5.2Mb
+      sub-directories of 1Mb or more:
+        doc    3.6Mb
+        help   1.0Mb
     ```

 *   checking dependencies in R code ...
 NOTE